pygfx/wgpu-py/README.md

 On Linux, it's advisable to install the proprietary drivers of your GPU (if you have a dedicated GPU).
 You may need to `apt install mesa-vulkan-drivers`.
-Note that on Linux, the `tk` canvas does not work.
 Wayland currently only works with the GLFW canvas (and is unstable).

 On MacOS you need at least 10.13 (High Sierra) to have Vulkan support.
 At the moment, we've not implemented drawing to a window yet (see #29).